You want to write a nonfiction book, but you are struggling with where to start and also coming up with a word count?

 I write consistently enough (not everyday) to achieve goals.
 Write enough days to make it a habit or to achieve your goals.

-Pick a writing schedule that you can stick to to complete your book.
+Pick a writing schedule that you can stick to, in order to complete your book.

 Do you want to write every day?
 Do you want to write on weekends only?
 Do you want to write 30 minutes in the morning and 30 minutes in the evening?
 Take an analysis of your schedule and realistically figure out how over the next four months the days and times you can write 60,000 words.